controlplane-com/examples/examples/pgedge/helm/README.md

 * A trigger and a function to add any table created using `spock.replicate_ddl` function to the `cpln_default` replication set are applied using [replication.sql](scripts/replication.sql).
 For further infrotmation, you can read in the [pgEdge documentation](https://docs.pgedge.com/spock_ext/advanced_spock/repset_trigger)
 * The cluster is created in three locations, unless otherwise specified, and each location has it's own endpoint described below.

+For a practical implementation of pgEdge used as a database for example online-boutique application, please navigate to [online-boutique example](../../online-boutique/helm/)

 ### Steps to run this example:

 **HELM**